-This article is going to take a brief look at the EUR to USD history.
-We'll take a look at the origins of the FX pair, before investigating how central bank action and other factors have affected its Forex historical data.
+This article is going to take a brief look at Forex history, with a focus on the Forex EUR USD currency pair.
+We'll take a look at the origins of this FX pair in the greater arch of Forex history, before investigating how central bank action and other factors have affected its Forex historical data.

-In the history of the Forex market, the journey leading to the euro began decades before.
-There were also earlier versions of Euro, in the form of internal accounting units for the European Community members:
+In the history of the Forex market, the journey leading to the Euro had begun decades before.
+There were also earlier versions of the Euro, in the form of internal accounting units for the European Community members:

 - The European unit of account